AuMTRoN-SYSTEM/Klavierpedal/KNOWN_ISSUES.md

 As a temporary fix I bent the normally-closed spring contact away from its mating contact.
 This works, but because the contact can still bounce while the plug is being removed, brief shorts can still occur.

-Planned permanent fix: insulate the unused switched contact with Kapton tape or hot glue, or replace the socket with a non-switched jack if appropriate.
+Planned permanent fix: insulate the unused switched contact with tape or hot glue.

 I will update this issue when it's fixed :D